nodejs/node/doc/api/deprecations.md

 The `http` module `ServerResponse.prototype.writeHeader()` API has been deprecated.
 Please use `ServerResponse.prototype.writeHead()` instead.

-*Note*: The `ServerResponse.prototype.writeHeader()` method was never documented as an officially supported API.
+The `ServerResponse.prototype.writeHeader()` method was never documented as an officially supported API.

 <a id="DEP0064"></a>
 ### DEP0064: tls.createSecurePair()